robert-mcknight/citx1003/cits1003-labs/lab-1-setting-up-your-laptop.md

 **If you get stuck installing VMware or Kali, you can contact your Unit Coordinator.**
-**There are several other alternatives to VMWare such as [https://www.virtualbox.org/wiki/Downloads](Virtual Box) for Windows or [https://mac.getutm.app/](UTM) for Mac**
+**There are several other alternatives to VMWare such as [Virtual Box](https://www.virtualbox.org/wiki/Downloads) for Windows or [UTM](https://mac.getutm.app/) for Mac**

- - If you want to try an alternative for Windows, you can install Virtual Box for free and download the virtual box vm image from [https://www.kali.org/get-kali/#kali-virtual-machines](here).
+ - If you want to try an alternative for Windows, you can install Virtual Box for free and download the virtual box vm image from [here](https://www.kali.org/get-kali/#kali-virtual-machines).

- - If you want to try an alternative for Apple Mac, you can install UTM and download the UTM vm image from [https://mac.getutm.app/gallery/kali-2023](here).
+ - If you want to try an alternative for Apple Mac, you can install UTM and download the UTM vm image from [here](https://mac.getutm.app/gallery/kali-2023).

 ## 2. Installing and running Docker